Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • Relaxing nightly routine – Have your teen set up a regular nighttime routine to help them relax for bed (that doesn’t involve a cell phone or other screen device).
 This may look like taking a bath, reading a book, or listening to music.

 • Regular exercise – If your teen is already getting regular exercise, that’s great.
 If not, though, consider finding ways that they can have more physical activity in their daily routine, such as school sports, after-school athletic clubs, or a gym membership.
-The reason for this is that exercise is helpful for falling asleep more quickly and improving sleep quality19.
+The reason for this is that exercise is helpful for improving sleep quality23.

 • Keep commitments manageable – If your teen’s schedule is so full that it keeps them up late at night, it might be time to cut back on some commitments.
 Perhaps this means your teen only has time for one after-school activity during a particular semester.
 For example, maybe they’re on the football team during the fall, but once football season ends, then they’d have time for an after-school job.

-• Address mental health – As we mentioned, sleep can hinder mental health, and teens are showing an increasing trend in mental health struggles.
-17, 18 If your teen is struggling with anxiety, depression, loneliness, neurodevelopmental disorders, eating disorders, or any other form of emotional or mental distress, talk to them.
+• Address mental health – If your teen is struggling with anxiety, depression, loneliness, neurodevelopmental disorders, eating disorders, or any other form of emotional or mental distress, talk to them.
 You might also see if they’re open to seeing a psychologist or psychiatrist if that is an option for you.

 Teen Sleep FAQs